Yes, there is no restriction preventing one from opening the Retirement Income 2020 Fund within a taxable account registration.

 The fund automatically makes 12 equal monthly dividend payments to investors each calendar year.

-*Assuming Initial Investment on August 1, 2017 remained intact without additions or deductions.
-Account balance after 13th payment (December 31, 2019).
+*Assuming Initial Investment on August 1, 2017 remained intact without additions (other than reinvestment of the 13th payment) or deductions.
+Account balance after 13th payment (December 31, 2020).

 Managing Payouts Through Volatile Markets

 A leader in target date fund design since 2002, T. Rowe Price has applied that expertise to developing an income-generating solution for retired investors with the Retirement Income 2020 Fund.
 The underlying investments in the fund take advantage of our strategic investing approach, driven by independent thinking and rigorous field research.
 Our efforts are singularly focused on helping you invest confidently.